13 Unconventional Christmas Movies That Aren't Boring

 Another one for the action fans.
 This one got bad reviews, but in my opinion it's no worse than most of the well-loved films of the genre.
 At any rate, it's different, and it's worth a watch.
 Ben Affleck is a parolee claiming to be his dead cellmate in order to woo the guy's pen-pal girlfriend (Charlize Theron).
 Also starring Gary Sinise.

 Trading Places - 1983

-A hilarious classic directed by John Landis, starring Eddie Murphy, Dan Aykroyd, and Jamie Lee Curtis.
+A hilarious classic directed by John Landis, starring Eddie Murphy, Dan Aykroyd, Don Ameche, and Jamie Lee Curtis.
 A couple of millionaires make a bet, forcing a common con artist and a successful investor to switch roles.
 Unlike other movies of this type, this one does not involve any kind of magical transformation involving two people actually switching bodies.

 While You Were Sleeping - 1995

 Bill Pullman and Sandra Bullock star in this romantic comedy.
 Rom-coms tend to leave me feeling disappointed, but this is one of the better ones.
 A woman gets in over her head while pretending to be the fiancee of a man in a coma.
 News of the engagement comes as a surprise, and mostly delight, of the man's family members.
 It's cute, funny, original, and not blatantly predictable.
 Also, the characters are endearing.

 Bad Santa 2 - 2016

 Willie (Billy Bob Thornton) and Marcus (Tony Cox) are up to their old tricks, and they are planning to rob a charity this time around.
 If you enjoyed the first film, part two is just as funny and just as crude.
 Also starring Christina Hendricks and Kathy Bates (as Willie's mom).